briandoconnor/synapse-tutorial-2023/tutorial-1.md

 <img width="1311" alt="image" src="https://github.com/briandoconnor/synapse-tutorial-2023/assets/1730584/cda5c418-a8d3-49df-ad87-040b98967a85">

-And now I can add people to the team, such as my other Synapse username briandoconnor.
+And now I can add people to the team, in my case, my other Synapse username `briandoconnor`.

 <img width="1311" alt="image" src="https://github.com/briandoconnor/synapse-tutorial-2023/assets/1730584/345061cc-17a3-4f7b-8342-a39954a34340">